chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/get-started.md

 }
 ```

-These changes are required based on how both Storybook and Ember handle their build processes.
-To give a bit more context on some of the changes, as they're going to help us throughout the tutorial:
+These changes are necessary based on how both Storybook and Ember handle their build processes.
+Going over them:

-- The **storybook** script was updated to include the [`--ci`](https://storybook.js.org/docs/react/api/cli-options#start-storybook), to prevent Storybook from opening a browser window before the Ember CLI finishes building our application.
+- `storybook`'s script was updated to include the [ci](https://storybook.js.org/docs/react/api/cli-options#start-storybook) flag to prevent it from opening before Ember finishes building the app
-- The **storybook-dev** script was included to help us while we're progressing through the tutorial.
-We'll see it in effect shortly.

-- The **prebuild-storybook** script was introduced to help us later on when we deploy our Storybook, removing the need of manually building our application, simplifying our deployment workflow.
+- Both `storybook-dev` and `prebuild-storybook` `scripts` were introduced to help streamline our workflow throughout the tutorial

 Now we can quickly check that the various environments of our application are working properly: